-Increasing numbers of tax payers are affected by self-assessment, including the self-employed and paid company directors.
+Many tax payers are affected by self assessment, including the self-employed and high earners.
 If you are one of them, there is no need to be concerned.
 As long as you keep detailed financial records and meet the deadlines for completing the return and paying tax, you should not have a problem.

-- are a sole trader or in partnership;
+- are a partner in a business partnership;

-- have an annual income over £100,000 or have complicated tax affairs;
+- have a total income over £100,000 or have complicated tax affairs;

-You must notify HMRC within six months of the end of the tax year (ie by 5 October) if:
+- If you did not send a return last year, you can register online .
+You must register within six months of the end of the tax year (ie by 5 October).

 Many people do not need to complete a self assessment return